The latest rising star on Pittsburgh’s specialty coffee scene is actually a hypocycloid, though it shines just as brightly.

 “I realized I didn’t know a single place where I could get a super delicious lemonade, so we set out to workshop it until we absolutely nailed it,” said Graham, who once again looked to old-timey mixological practices for inspiration.
 “We combine lemon peels with sugar to make an Oleo Saccharum and then dilute that with fresh lemon juice to make a Lemon Sherbet.
 The sherbet is then measured, shaken with ice and filtered water, and comes out walking a sweet/tart/refreshing tightrope.
 It may not be a headline-grabbing drink, but the technique and attention-to-detail are pretty unique and typifies the amount of energy and consideration we put into everything.”

 These impeccable standards for quality are part of why Astroid has no intention to bring roasting in-house.
-Said Graham, “Dylan, AJ, and Marcos [at Parlor Coffee] are experts at what they do and allow us to fulfill one of our primary goals: to take excellent base products, whether it be coffee, milk, pastries, or whatever, and serve them to the standards of our partners.”
+Said Graham, “Dillon, AJ, and Marcos [at Parlor Coffee] are experts at what they do and allow us to fulfill one of our primary goals: to take excellent base products, whether it be coffee, milk, pastries, or whatever, and serve them to the standards of our partners.”

 In the coming year, progress at Astroid will take the form of expanded hours, an expanded tea menu, a small food menu and a program of fundamental brewing and espresso classes open to the public.